 The Northampton North-West Relief Road will link the A428 Harlestone Road with the A5199 Welford Road and serve the housing growth that is proposed to the west and north of Northampton.
-It will also help address existing congestion, particularly in Kingsthorpe, by providing another crossing of the river valley.
+It will also help address existing congestion by providing another crossing of the river valley.

 Description of scheme

 The Northampton North-West Relief Road will link the A428 Harlestone Road with the A5199 Welford Road.
 The section from the A428 to just south of the railway line will be constructed by the developers of Dallington Grange, and indeed the first part of this section has already been constructed as part of the Harlestone Manor development.
-We will be responsible for building the section of road across the railway line to reach the A5199 Welford Road.
+We will be responsible for building the section of road across the railway line connecting the developer's road to the A5199 Welford Road

 Benefits of the scheme

-The Northampton North-West Relief Road will reduce congestion in the north-west of Northampton, particularly relieving congestion in and around Kingsthorpe shopping centre, by providing a new crossing of the river valley.
+The Northampton North-West Relief Road will reduce congestion in the north-west of Northampton, by providing a new crossing of the river valley.

 The new road will also improve access to the motorway and other strategic roads from industry at Moulton Park, Round Spinney and Lodge Farm Industrial Estates.

 Scheme cost and how it will be funded

 The scheme will cost between £25m and £40m depending on whether it is built as a single or dual carriageway, and the extent to which earthwork material can be sourced from the adjoining Dallington Grange development site.

 It is anticipated that the road will be funded by a combination of government and developer funding.